SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/network-watcher.md

 The storage account must be a General-purpose v2 (GPv2) storage account

-If you have a storage account with a container that you want to use for this purpose, make a note of its resource group, storage account name and container name and proceed to [Step 2](https://help.sumologic.com/03Send-Data/Collect-from-Other-Data-Sources/Azure_Blob_Storage/Collect_Logs_from_Azure_Blob_Storage#Step_2._Configure_an_HTTP_source).
+If you have a storage account with a container that you want to use for this purpose, make a note of its resource group, storage account name and container name and proceed to [Step_2._Configure_an_HTTP_source](/docs/send-data/collect-from-other-data-sources/azure-blob-storage/collect-logs-azure-blob-storage.md).

 To configure an Azure storage account, do the following: